-Let’s explore the difference and similarity of cultured ghee with normal ghee by studying cultured ghee vs. ghee comparison.
+Let’s explore the difference and similarities between cultured ghee vs. ghee by studying the cultured ghee vs. ghee comparison.

-Ghee is the milky fat and it gets cooked from pure milk.
-For example, if we are talking about cow ghee, it is the milk fat of pure cow milk, and it is also known as clarified butter, brown butter, etc. Ghee is cooked from dairy butter, which is made from cow milk.
-Different types of ghee are prepared: cultured ghee is one of the popular ghee varieties, the world is quite enthusiastic about.
+Ghee is milky fat, and it gets cooked from pure milk.
+For example, if we are talking about cow ghee, it is the milk fat of pure cow milk and is also known as clarified butter, brown butter, etc. Ghee is cooked from dairy butter, which is made from cow milk.
+Different types of ghee are prepared: cultured ghee is one of the most popular ghee varieties in the world is enthusiastic about.

 But what makes people excited about cultured ghee?